KNX-IOT/knx-iot.github.io/_pages/knx_ipa.md

 IPv6 can run over different cables and can be used wirelessly.
 Ethernet cables like CAT6 can be used for wired networking, and PoE (Power over Ethernet) can also be used to power devices connected via Ethernet cables.
-Next to wired solutions, IPv6 can run over Wifi and [Thread based networks](https://www.threadgroup.org/).
+Next to wired solutions, IPv6 can run over Wi-Fi and [Thread-based networks](https://www.threadgroup.org/).

 #### What is new